 The workout of doing All Revved Up every night!

-As Understudy Strat, how did it feel performing in this role for the first time?
+You were also understudy to the lead character Strat, how did it feel performing in this role for the first time?

 Unbelievable.
 I loved every single second of it.
 The chance to sing those songs alongside the rest of the cast was amazing!

 My most recent was in Bat Out of Hell.
-There’s a pool on the stage and it was exposed for the entire show (about 4/5ft deep) and the first thing the director said to me was, “just don’t fall in that pool, no-one has done it yet”.
+There’s a pool on the stage and it was exposed for the entire show (about 4/5ft deep) and the first thing the director said to me was, “just don’t fall in that pool, no one has done it yet”.

 I fell in the pool.